Angeles Crest Highway: Access and closures

 Intersections with other roads are few, which can be problematic in the event of road closures due to acts of nature such as landslides and fires.
 At about the midpoint of the highway is the junction with the north terminus of State Route 39.
 However, access to State Route 39 is not possible as it is closed indefinitely to automobile traffic because of persistent landslides along its route.
 Therefore, travelers to the Angeles National Forest preferring the Angeles Crest Highway corridor should expect to be on the Angeles Crest Highway throughout much of its length, use available alternate routing where possible, or be willing to turn around and retrace their trip at any point along its route if necessary.

 The Angeles Crest Highway is normally closed in the winter from Islip Saddle to Vincent Gap due to rockfall and avalanche hazards.

 The winter storms of 2004/05 caused several landslides and significant damage to the highway.
 Thus, the highway never reopened in the summer of 2005.
 Damage to the highway was estimated to be over $4 million as of November 2005.
 Terri Kasinga, a spokeswoman for the California Department of Transportation, stated in November 2005 "It is definitely not going to open until next spring (of 2006)".
 However, a March 2006 storm caused even more extensive damage to the highway, including a complete washout of a large section of roadway, further delaying the reopening of the highway.
 The long closure caused concern for the United States Forest Service and other emergency services agencies because it hindered access, particularly with firefighting efforts, and it hurt business in Wrightwood.
 After a four-and-a-half year closure, the highway reopened on May 20, 2009.
 Repairs included the construction of a new bridge intended to allow landslides to pass underneath without damaging the road.
 The work cost $10.5 million.

 A moratorium on three-axles trucks was imposed in 2009 following the deaths of two people when a tractor trailer lost control and crashed into a La Cañada Flintridge business (other California highways have similar truck bans such as I-580 and SR 85 but have been implemented for different reasons).

-Cell phone reception can be sporadic and, when available, signal strength and clarity is poor.
-Although the surrounding mountainous terrain is the primary reason for this, the limited presence of, and/or proximity to, cellular communication antennas to receive and transmit signals along the route contributes to the problem.
+Cell phone reception is sporadic and signal strength and clarity are poor, due to the terrain and distance from cellular communication antennas.

 The Federal Lands Recreation Enhancement Act passed in December 2004, protects the Angeles National Forest.
 Although anyone can park at the side of the road and access the wilderness along the side of the road, doing so for extended periods of time, such as camping or hiking, requires a National Forest Adventure Pass available for a $5.00 fee.